leonov-av/vulnkbdiff/README.md

-# VulnKBdiff
+# VulnKBdiff - Vulnerability Knowledge Base comparison tool

-Vulnerability Knowledge Base comparison tool.
-It makes CVE-based comparison for Nessus, OpenVAS and NVD.
+VulnKBdiff makes CVE-based comparison for Nessus, OpenVAS and NVD.
 You can see the results in my [telegram channel](https://t.me/avleonovcom/777).

 **WARNING!!!** The only catch is that I am getting Nessus CVEs from [Vulners collection](https://vulners.com/stats), NOT from NASL plugins.
 This means that you will need to have your own commercial/researcher Vulners license for this. ¯\\\_(ツ)_/¯ If you are interested in such license contact isox@vulners.com.